distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 After deploying the workloads to be tested by the certsuite, in the DCI Red Hat `tests` phase, the main `k8s_best_practices_certsuite` role is executed if `do_certsuite` flag is set to `true`, following these steps sequentially on different stages:

 - `pre-run` stage:
-    - Detect if we are testing a pull request from cnf-certification-test repository or a stable branch, to select the proper certsuite container image.
+    - Detect if we are testing a pull request from certsuite repository or a stable branch, to select the proper certsuite container image.
         - If testing a pull request, the container image is built, based on the code included in the pull request.
 A customized DCI component is also created based on the latest commit SHA hash in the pull request.
-        - If testing a stable branch, the container image is downloaded from Quay and the `cnf-certification-test` repo is cloned in a temporary folder.
+        - If testing a stable branch, the container image is downloaded from Quay and the `certsuite` repo is cloned in a temporary folder.
     - Save images related to the certsuite execution in a provided local registry if we are in a disconnected environment.
 - `tests` stage:
     - Generate the configuration file, based on a template, which takes care of filling the following fields (which are the ones currently supported on `k8s_best_practices_certsuite` role):